The Ultimate Glossary Of Important Title Loan Terms & Definitions

 Credit

 Your credit, or credit score, is a measure of how likely you are to repay your debts on time, if at all.
-A high credit score represents your trustworthiness to a lender and makes you much more likely to get your application approved.
+A high credit score represents your trustworthiness to a lender and makes you much more likely to get your loan application approved.

 Eligibility